bioimage-io/spec-bioimage-io/README.md

     -->

   - `kwargs` Keyword arguments for the implementation specified by [`source`](#source).

+  - `covers`
+    A list of cover images provided by either a relative path to the model folder, or a hyperlink starts with `https`.\
+    Please use an image smaller than 500KB, aspect ratio width to height 2:1.
+The supported image formats are: `jpg`, `png`, `gif`.

   <!--- `I am not quite sure what we decided on for the uri identifiers in the end, I am sticking with the simplest option for now <format>+<protocoll>://<path>`, e.g.: `conda+file://./req.txt` -->
   - `dependencies` Dependency manager and dependency file, specified as `<dependency manager>:<relative path to file>`\